Abu-bakar56/Bank-Management-System/README.md

 This project of Bank Management System is in java with Gui (Swing and Awt)  and DataBase .

-•	The Bank Management System is designed to streamline banking operations.
-•	It allows users to create and manage bank accounts, perform transactions, and maintain account details.
-•	The system interacts with a MySQL database for data storage and retrieval.

 Project Overview:

 •	The Bank Management System is designed to streamline banking operations.